 A. Monographs are lent through Interlibrary Loan for six weeks use.

-B. Items lent through Interlibrary Loan that are not requested by a WSU patron will be recalled.
+B. Items lent through Interlibrary Loan that are requested by a WSU patron will be recalled.

 5. Overdue Material